 Your Own Home

 This is the most obvious but also a great one.
-I enjoy photographing my clients in their own homes because it helps add that personal flair that boudoir strives to capture.
+I enjoy photographing my clients in their own homes because it helps add to that personal flair that boudoir strives to capture.
 When you use your own home, you already eliminate what I call “room tension.”
-It occurs when you are in a room you are not used to; you might not be as loose & laid back in a new environment.
+It occurs when you are in a room you are not used to; you might not be as loose & laid back in an unfamiliar environment.
 Of course, after a while, it goes away, but using your home makes it so you don’t even have to go through that step.

 A lot of clients feel their home is not nice enough, maybe it’s a bit messy, lacking furniture, etc… What I would suggest is to take this as an opportunity to tidy up your home, maybe even do a home makeover—takeout things you don’t use or need anymore and give them away to thrift stores or charities.
 Add in new furniture & decor as desired to finish it off.

 When people think of boudoir, they think of an overly furnished room where women relax in.
 In the modern world, that would most likely fit your bedroom but the session doesn’t have to be confined to one room, your whole house can offer us something, even your patio or backyard!

 The living room is a great spot!
 It’s usually the room that gets the most natural lighting, which I always prefer.
 Couches & sofas can be used for so many poses.
 The living room has a nice vibe of comfort and fun.